google/dspl/docs/dspl2-spec.md

 When data for a DataSlice is provided as a CSV table, it must follow these conventions:

 * The first row of the table is a header that contains the names the columns.
-* The columns corresponding to the slice’s dimensions are named after their corresponding ID fragments.
+* The columns corresponding to the slice’s dimensions are named after their corresponding `columnIdentifier`s or `@id`'s fragments.
-* The columns corresponding to the slice’s measures are named after their corresponding ID fragments.
+* The columns corresponding to the slice’s measures are named after their corresponding `columnIdentifier`s or `@id`'s fragments.
+* The columns for `StatisticalAnnotation`s are named as the corresponding measure's ID, followed by an asterisk (`*`).
 * The table contains one row per observation (i.e., combination of dimension values).

 #### Examples